If you're self-employed

 However, we can provide unemployment cover as soon as you add it to your policy, if this policy is replacing another policy, either from us or another insurer (and your other policy has been active for at least 12 months immediately before taking out this unemployment cover and you have not claimed under your other policy within the last 12 months).Terms and conditions apply and you can find them in the policy document.

 Limitations and exclusions apply.
-For more information about what is and isn’t covered, please read our Lifestyle Cover Insurance Key Features PDF: 133KB or for full details see our Lifestyle Cover Insurance Policy Booklet PDF: 327KB
+For more information about what is and isn’t covered, please read our PDF file: Lifestyle Cover Insurance Key Features PDF size: 133KB or for full details see our PDF file: Lifestyle Cover Insurance Policy Booklet PDF size: 327KB

 Important information about unemployment cover for self-employed